17-sss/17-sss/README.md

 -->
 ## Welcome to my Github site.
 👋 Hello My name is Hoyoung, I worked as a software(**Delphi**) developer,
-  **A**nd now I am studying other techniques to become a frontend developer.
+  **And** now I am studying other techniques to become a frontend developer.
 - 🌱 I’m currently learning **JavaScript, React, Redux, Node.js, express, MySQL**.

 My major is **physical education:running:**, and I first got to know **IT💻** through educational institution since winter 2017.<br/>